 You fish primarily for Largemouth and Smallmouth bass.
 What have been the biggest Connecticut or Rhode Island bass of each type that have come into your boat?

-In RI, my biggest Largemouth was 9 lbs.
+In Rhode Island, my biggest largemouth was 9 lbs.
 2 oz.
-My biggest RI Smallmouth Bass was a bit under 4 lbs.
+My biggest RI smallmouth bass was a bit under 4 lbs.

-In CT, I have had several Largemouth Bass over 7 lbs.
-And I have had two very big Smallmouth Bass, weighing 5 lbs.
+In Connecticut, I have had several largemouth bass over 7 lbs.
+And I have had two very big smallmouth bass, weighing 5 lbs.
 8 oz. and 5 lbs.
 10 oz.

 What other species of fish might folks happen to catch when fishing with you?

-Probably the most likely species would be Chain Pickerel.
-They live in most RI & CT lakes and will hit many of the same lures that we use for bass.
+Probably the most likely species would be chain pickerel.
+They live in most Rhode Island and Connecticut lakes and will hit many of the same lures that we use for bass.